-- Best Practice: Practictioners should be comfortable and competent to perform central sulcus (CS) localization, motor mapping awake and under general anesthesia, using both Penfield and multipulse train technique.
-Neurophysiologists should be able to continuously monitor the motor pathways, perform subcortical mapping, and monitor ECoG for after discharges (AD), assess depth of anesthesia, delineate lesion - Current Practice: CS localization is via phase reversal technique, the Penfield method to motor map is used in awake craniotomies only (experts are coming from EEG/Epilepsy field); many do not perform continuous motor monitoring or subcortical mapping.
-There is common use of multipulse train technique to motor map under general anesthesia but not to look at the ECoG (experts are coming from the EMG field) - Resulting Gap: There is a resulting underuse of ECoG, CS localization, continuous motor monitoring and a lack of understanding that mapping at a high current density incurs a higher risk of triggering seizures - Educational Need: Training in ECoG mapping, awake and asleep motor mapping, multipulse train technique as the most efficient technique for mapping pyramidal neurons under general anesthesia, and in the use of continuous motor monitoring in association with subcortical mapping f) Brainstem Mapping
+- Best Practice: Practitioners are comfortable and competent in performing central sulcus (CS) localization, motor mapping awake and under general anesthesia, using both Penfield and multipulse train technique.
+Neurophysiologists are able to continuously monitor the motor pathways, perform subcortical mapping, and monitor ECoG for after discharges (AD), assess depth of anesthesia, delineate lesion - Current Practice: CS localization is via phase reversal technique, the Penfield method to motor map is used in awake craniotomies only (experts are from EEG/Epilepsy field); many do not perform continuous motor monitoring or subcortical mapping.
+There is common use of multipulse train technique to motor map under general anesthesia but not to look at the ECoG (experts are from the EMG field) - Resulting Gap: There is a resulting underuse of ECoG, CS localization, continuous motor monitoring and a lack of understanding that mapping at a high current density incurs a higher risk of triggering seizures - Educational Need: Workshops and symposia in ECoG mapping, awake and asleep motor mapping, multipulse train technique as the most efficient technique for mapping pyramidal neurons under general anesthesia, and in the use of continuous motor monitoring in association with subcortical mapping f) Brainstem and cranial nerve mapping

-Best practice: Brainstem mapping would include consistent monitoring and mapping of all motor nerves/their nuclei (free and triggered EMG), BAEP following ACNS guidelines, SEP and MEP monitoring, and /or Corticobulbar tracts (corticobulbar MEPs)
+Best Practice: Brainstem mapping includes consistent monitoring and mapping of all motor nerves/their nuclei (free and triggered EMG), BAEP following ACNS guidelines, SEP and MEP monitoring, and /or Corticobulbar tracts (corticobulbar MEPs)

-- Current practice: BAEP monitoring is performed inconsistently, many providers lack confidence and/or competence in cranial nerve monitoring and mapping. - Resulting gap: There is infrequent monitoring of a variety of CNs, and very infrequent mapping of CNs or CN nuclei - Educational needs: Workshop training including video simulations of CN monitoring and mapping, training for corticobulbar MEP monitoring g) Language & Parietal Mapping
+- Current Practice: BAEP monitoring is performed inconsistently, many physicians lack confidence and/or competence in cranial nerve monitoring and mapping. - Resulting Gap: There is infrequent monitoring of a variety of CNs, and very infrequent mapping of CNs or CN nuclei - Educational Need: Workshop training including video simulations of CN monitoring and mapping, training for corticobulbar MEP monitoring g) Language and parietal mapping

-- Best Practice: Mapping of language and parietal function would be used pre and intra-operatively, with adequate language/parietal baseline testing, with appropriate use of the Penfield method, and use of EcoG for after discharges (ADs) monitoring - Current Practice: Specialized testing is not consistently performed, ECoG may not always be utilized for ADs monitoring - Resulting Gap: Inadequate knowledge and skill in performing both pre- and intraoperative mapping - Educational Needs: Review appropriate battery of tasks in relation to clinical need, understand the importance of ADs monitoring h) Endovascular NIOM
+- Best Practice: Mapping of language and parietal function may be used pre and intra-operatively, with adequate language/parietal baseline testing, appropriate use of the Penfield method, and employment of EcoG for after discharges (ADs) monitoring - Current Practice: Specialized testing is not consistently performed, ECoG may not always be utilized for AD monitoring - Resulting Gap: Inadequate knowledge and skill in performing both pre- and intraoperative mapping - Educational Need: Review appropriate battery of tasks in relation to clinical need, understand the importance of AD monitoring - h) Endovascular NIOM